Scots College (Sydney): Facilities

 Oval houses the Year 12/11 Study Area, the Black Watch Café, the Privy Council Rooms, The College Shop, and the school's two main function rooms (the Founders' Room).
 Scots main houses the Auditorium and main school administration, whilst the Centenary Centre contains the school's primary Lecture room, the Coote Theatre and various music facilities and musical instruments.

 The college quadrangle finished reconstruction in 2007 to provide additional change rooms and wheelchair accessible facilities such as an elevator for the Main Building, as well as vastly improving the aesthetics of the College 'quad'.

 A new Mathematics/Science building named the Graeme Clark Centre, as well as aerobics room (Bottom Level – the same level as the current pool and weights room) was constructed from early 2007 to late 2008.
 Classes began on Monday 17 November 2008 and the building was opened on Friday 27 March 2009.

 In 2007 the new 'Ginahgulla' classrooms were completed.
 These classrooms house years five and six located at the Senior campus, Victoria Rd.
 The upper floors were renovated in 2008 and became new Languages and English classrooms.

-The college was able to fund an altitude training chamber in the high-performance center.
+The college was able to fund an altitude training chamber in the high-performance centre.
 Such a device is able to alter the levels of oxygen present during sport training sessions and PD lessons.
 While providing benefit to the college's leading athletes, the benefit of such equipment for the institution as a whole has been publicly questioned.